Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption.md

 # Arch Linux base installation

-This is my personal routine to install Arch Linux
+This is my personal routine to install Arch Linux with full disk encryption.
+Before encrypting your disk, be aware of the consequences : https://www.makeuseof.com/tag/4-reasons-encrypt-linux-partitions/

 ## Pre-configuration